aragon/osx/packages/contracts/docs/osx/01-how-it-works/01-core/01-dao/01-actions.md

 IDAO.Action[] memory actions = new IDAO.Action[](1);

 actions[0] = IDAO.Action({
   to: address(0xB4FBF271143F4FBf7B91A5ded31805e42b2208d6), // The address of the WETH contract on Goerli
   value: 0.1 ether, //                                        The Goerli ETH value to be sent with the function call
-  data: abi.encodeWithSelector(bytes4(keccak256('deposit()', []))) // The calldata
+  data: abi.encodeCall(IDAO.deposit, ()) //                    The calldata
 });

 dao().execute({_callId: '', _actions: actions, _allowFailureMap: 0});